-- PACER’s National Bullying Prevention Center – Educator Resources: PACER offers a range of resources for teachers, including classroom activities, lesson plans, and toolkits to promote kindness, inclusion, and bullying prevention.
+- PACER’s National Bullying Prevention Center – Educator Resources: PACER, a Minnesota-based organization with a national presence, offers a range of resources for teachers, including classroom activities, lesson plans, and toolkits to promote kindness, inclusion, and bullying prevention.

-- Teaching Tolerance – Bullying and Bias Resources: Teaching Tolerance provides classroom resources and lesson plans to help educators address bullying, bias, and discrimination, fostering a more inclusive and respectful school culture.
+- Learning For Justice – Bullying and Bias Resources: Learning For Justice, an Alabama-based organization, provides classroom resources and lesson plans to help educators address bullying, bias, and discrimination, fostering a more inclusive and respectful school culture.

 - Edutopia – Bullying Prevention Resources for Educators: Edutopia offers articles, videos, and practical strategies to help educators prevent and respond to bullying, along with insights into creating a positive classroom environment.